-- You may feel discomfort like period pain for the next few hours after the procedure.
-You should take your normal painkillers to ease this pain, but do not take more than the recommended dose. - Usually, you will have discharge with a little blood in it (or a watery discharge) from your vagina for two to four weeks after you have the procedure.
-Do not worry if you do not have any discharge or if the discharge continues slightly longer than four weeks, as everyone's cervix heals differently. - Do not use tampons for at least four weeks after the procedure, or until the discharge stops.
-Instead, use pads or panty liners. - You can have a bath or shower as normal. - Your periods may be different straight after treatment, but should soon settle into their usual pattern.
+- You may feel discomfort like period pain for a few hours after the procedure.
+You should take your normal painkillers to ease this pain, but do not take more than the recommended dose. - Usually, you will have a brown or red discharge from your vagina for two to four days after we take the piece of tissue.
+Do not worry if you do not have any discharge or if the discharge continues slightly longer than four days, as everyone's cervix heals differently. - Do not use tampons for at least four to five days after the procedure, or until the discharge stops.
+Instead, use pads or panty liners. - To reduce bleeding, we apply a mustard-like paste to the area we take the tissue from.
+When you pass this from your vagina, it may look like a yellowy-black plug. - You can have a bath or shower as normal.